 Not unlike how I once called a much-lauded national reporter in finance a proverbial weatherman, who related to a subject close to my heart proclaimed, say, “climate issues to be irrelevant because it snowed that day.”
 The press has, on the whole, become a rebel without a cause, with cheap reporting of a maelstrom of consequential events blissfully detached from sound insight into cause.

 So, yes, the press needs to be held accountable to portray and be deemed suitable to hold our elected officials to account.
-And we must ensure the media itself is not equally as flawed as the presidency, the latter from which some 85% of our population has already disenfranchised itself by abandoning the electoral process.
+And we must ensure the media itself is not equally flawed as the presidency, the latter from which some 85% of our population has already been disenfranchised by abandoning the electoral process.

 We have plenty of instruments in our democratic process to hold our President to account.
 And if not, we better modify our constitution to redefine and adjust those controls.
 The press must be able to speak its mind, like all of us.
 And then, let the merit of their wisdom determine whether they should be taken seriously or not.
-The press has sunken very low, and I am glad they are being challenged.
-As we all should be.
+The press has sunken very low, and I am glad they are being challenged, as we all should be.

 Just because you are talking about something (frequently) doesn’t mean you know what you are talking about.James Comey